google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/forms/index.md

 For numeric input types like number or range as well as date/time inputs, you can specify the minimum and maximum values, as well as how much they should each increment/decrement when adjusted by the slider or spinners.
-For example, a shoe size input would set a minumum size of 1 and a maximum size 13, with a step of 0.5
+For example, a shoe size input would set a minimum size of 1 and a maximum size 13, with a step of 0.5